 A group of independent filmmakers is raising money for Devil May Care, a documentary that chronicles Bob’s fascinating career.

 To learn more or to contribute to the fund raising efforts of the film, click here.

 To go to the Devil May Care Facebook page, click here.

 My interview with Bob Dorough, Music Director of Schoolhouse Rock, the animated series of school lessons set to music.
 Bob composed such classics as “Conjunction Junction” and “Three is a Magic Number,” and is also an accomplished jazz singer/songwriter/pianist whose extensive list of credits includes having recorded with Miles Davis.
 Bob discusses the genesis of the Schoolhouse Rock series, behind the scenes stories on the recording process, and the legacy of his contribution.
 (Note: interview conducted in 2008 – the New DVD that was in the works at the time of the interview entitled Schoolhouse Rock Earth! is now available).

 The Department of Education has added tunes from the educational musical cartoon series Schoolhouse Rock as their phone line “hold” music.
 This enduring series is a favorite of generations and often used as an elementary school learning tool.
+Article link.